symbol/symbol-docs/source/getting-started/first-application.rst

     $> nem2-cli namespace info --name foo

 Is the namespace available?
-Try to register it before someone else does it!

-To register it, specify the namespace name and its renting duration expressed in blocks.
+Register it by setting the namespace name and its renting duration expressed in blocks.

 .. note:: In Catapult, NEM blocks are complete every ``15`` seconds in average.